sedostheatre/sedos.co.uk/input/shows/2025-hairspray-the-broadway-musical.md

   - order: 3
     title: VIDEO
     body: <div class="video-responsive"><?# YouTube BwLluJnEF84 /?></div>
+  - order: 4
+    title: REVIEWS
+    body: >-
+      >Sedos’ production Hairspray gives you everything you could want in a show, bursting with heart, songs you come away singing and a cast that embody their characters brilliantly.
+You certainty can’t stop the beat with this show…..and why would I want to try!

+      ><footer><cite><a target="_blank" href="https://musicaltheatremusings.co.uk/hairspray-sedos">Hairspray, 2025, Musical Theatre Musings</a></cite></footer>

+      >A highly expressive and lively production.
+You know an amateur dramatics society is doing something right when it puts on something more enjoyable than some of the shows on West End stages at the moment.

+      ><footer><cite><a target="_blank" href="https://www.londontheatre1.com/reviews/hairspray-bridewell-theatre-review/">Hairspray, 2025, London Theatre 1 (****)</a></cite></footer>
 metaTitle: Hairspray plays at the Bridewell Theatre from 7-17 May 2025
 metaDescription: Hairspray is the big, bold and beautiful musical you’ve been waiting for!
 It is part of Sedos’ 2025 season and plays at the Bridewell